shahlaa1212/Backend_MoviesApp_Django/README.md

  ```bash
  python manage.py runserver
  ```
+## 🙌 Credits
+This app was created as a part of my journey with The [The Computiq](https://github.com/computiq-training).

 ## 🙏 Contributing 🫱🏼‍🫲🏻
 Contributions are welcome!
 If you'd like to contribute to the project.